cbeust/guess-card/README.md

                     }
 ```

-For example, "Ace of hearts" is "ah<whatever>", "Ten of diamonds" is "1d<whatever>", "Queen of Clubs" is "qc<whatever>", etc...
+For example, "Ace of hearts" is "ah&lt;whatever&gt;", "Ten of diamonds" is "1d&lt;whatever&gt;", "Queen of Clubs" is "qc&lt;whatever&gt;", etc...
 You get the idea.

 Enjoy!